-Hike via Poon Hill to the amphitheatre of the Annapurna Sanctuary with views of many famous Himalayan peaks like Gangapurna, Fang, and more.
+Hike via Poon Hill to the Annapurna Sanctuary’s amphitheater with views of many famous Himalayan peaks like Gangapurna, Fang, and more.
 See bamboo forests and wildlife.

 If you want to see elements of Khumbu and unique Himalayan cultures but don’t have the time to trek to the Everest base camp, this short journey is perfect for you.

 Trek the Everest region and see the monastery of Tengboche as well as amazing views of Everest, Lhotse, AmaDablam, Nuptse, and more.
 Walk in the footsteps of some famous Sherpas.